 to the naming scheme described in

-Alternative Resources, or else your app cannot compile.
+alternative resources, or else your app can't compile.

-Suppose that your app's default language is English.
-Suppose also
+Suppose that your app's default language is English and that

-that you want to localize all the text in your app to French, and most
+you want to localize all the text in your app to French and all

 files, each stored in a locale-specific resource directory: